 Throughout their time at St Stephens Area Resource Base (ARB) pupils may receive varying levels of support according to their educational needs and circumstances.
 The ARB aims to ensure it is at all times responsive to any changing circumstances.
-The information in the table below is a guide to the 'typical' levels of provision found in the ARB.
+The information in the table below is a guide to the 'typical' levels of provision found in the ARB from January 2015 onwards.